Julie Cantrell

-Julie Cantrell (née Perkins, 1973) is an American New York Times and USA Today bestselling author, editor and TEDx speaker who has written fiction, nonfiction and children’s picture books.
+Julie Cantrell (née Perkins; born 1973) is an American New York Times and USA Today bestselling author, editor and TEDx speaker who has written fiction, nonfiction and children’s picture books.
 She is known for her vivid depiction of the southern landscape and its strong, relatable characters.

 Early life and education

-Cantrell was born in Baton Rouge, Louisiana but spent most of her childhood in Walker, Louisiana.
+Cantrell was born in Baton Rouge, Louisiana, but spent most of her childhood in Walker, Louisiana.

 She earned a bachelor of arts degree in 1995 and a master of arts in 1997 from Louisiana State University.

 A member of Phi Kappa Phi, she graduated summa cum laude in Communication Sciences and Disorders as the Outstanding Senior of the College of Arts & Sciences.
 Her master’s thesis examined working memory deficits among children with specific language impairment.

 Career

 Cantrell worked as a certified speech-language pathologist in medical and educational settings before focusing on writing and editing.
 Specializing in language development, Cantrell spent most of her career teaching children to read, write, and communicate.
 She served on the board of the Lafayette County Literacy Council in Oxford, Mississippi and helped launch an after-school program to strengthen the reading skills of at-risk elementary students.

 Her first writing job was for Mothers of Preschoolers, Intl.
 (MOPS) where she wrote about parenting and child development.
 She then worked as a copywriter and editor for newspapers, magazines, non-profits and corporate clients.
 She’s also served as editor-in-chief of the Southern Literary Review and as a creative writing instructor at Story Summit and Drexel University.

 Her first two books were designed to help young children cope with fear and anxiety (Zonderkidz, 2009).

 Her debut novel, Into the Free, (David C Cook, 2012) made The New York Times Best Seller List at number 13 on March 11, 2012 and remained on that list at number 35 (March 18, 2012) and at number 32 (March 25, 2012).

 That same novel also hit number 21 on The New York Times Best Seller List of Combined Print & Ebook Fiction, March 11, 2012.

 The title made USA Todays best seller list for general fiction beginning March 1, 2012 for three weeks at #47 and #89.
 A USA Today HEA editor named Into the Free on the Favorite Books of the Year list for 2012.